seborama/gal/README.md

 ## Functions

+A function is defined as a Go type: `type FunctionalValue func(...Value) Value`

 Function names are case-insensitive.

 A function can optionally accept one or more **space-separated** arguments, but it must return a single `Value`.

-It should be noted that a `MultiValue` type is available that can hold multiple `Value`.
+It should be noted that a `MultiValue` type is available that can hold multiple `Value` elements.
 A function can use `MultiValue` as its return type to effectively return multiple `Value`'s.
 Of course, as `MultiValue` is a `Value` type, functions can also accept it as part of their argument(s).
-Refer to the tests (`TestMultiValueFunctions`) for such examples.
+Refer to the test `TestMultiValueFunctions`, for an example.

 User function definitions are passed as a `map[string]FunctionalValue` using `WithFunctions` when calling `Eval` from `Tree`.